jamescrg/benefits-of-meditation/draft1.md

 I am going to be making a lot of claims about the benefits of meditation.
 For convenience, and to avoid writing about myself the whole the time, I will be using the second person pronoun "you".
 I will make statements like: "you" will experience this, and "you" will experience that.
 But the reality is that your mileage may vary.
 "You" are a unique individual, who may not experience meditation the way I have.

 But I have been meditating for a lot of years, and I know many other people who have also done a quite a bit of meditation.
 Everyone I know who has stuck with their practice has experienced similar benefits.
-So the results are not guaranteed, but they are at least reasonably probable.
+So the results are not guaranteed, but they are at least somewhat probable, assuming that you stick with the practice for long enough.

+Some people notice the benefits right away.
+Some people have to work at it for awhile.
+Nearly everybody agrees that they tend to come and go for awhile, but they tend to get stronger over time.

 ## The Benefits